-New app sectors, device models, and marketing techniques make it crucial to stay up to date on the next big opportunities.
-Let’s explore what worked in 2021 and what will continue to be important for advertisers in 2022.
+With new app sectors, device models, and marketing techniques shaping 2022, it’s crucial to stay up to date on the next big opportunities in on-device advertising.
+As 2023 begins, let’s explore what worked this past year and what will continue to be important.

 The smartphone industry in numbers

-- Total shipments of 5G-enabled smartphones are expected to reach 544 million units by the end of 2021 (3)
+- Total shipments of 5G-enabled smartphones were expected to reach 650 million units by the end of 2022 (2)

 Trends in the market

 The amount of devices sold and the technology they’re equipped with has a huge impact on what is possible with on-device advertising.

 CTV, connected TV advertising, is expected to receive huge advertising investments in 2023, growing at a rate of 27% according to MarketingDive, making it a great time to consider how you can incorporate CTV advertising into your on-device advertising strategy.